playframework/play-plugins/redis/README.md

 play = 2.4.x:
 ```"com.typesafe" %% "play-modules-redis" % "2.4.0"``` to your dependencies

-* This module will not override the default cache module if you loaded it.
-The default cache module will be used for non-named cache UNLESS this module is the only cache module that was loaded.
-If this module is the only cache module being loaded, it will work as expected.
-To disable the default cache so that this Redis Module can be the default cache you must
- put this in your configuration:
+* The default cache module (EhCache) will be used for all non-named cache UNLESS this module (RedisModule) is the only cache module that was loaded.
+If this module is the only cache module being loaded, it will work as expected on named and non-named cache.
+To disable the default cache module so that this Redis Module can be the default cache you must put this in your configuration:

  ```
  play.modules.disabled = ["play.api.cache.EhCacheModule"]